 Various trigger point treatments have been found that are just as effective and much safer than injecting Botox® or steroids.
 In addition to Chinese medical techniques, a modern system of utilizing muscular and spinal reflexes, named "pain neutralization technique" or "P.N.T.", is also very effective and only requires a skilled application of hand or finger pressure at particular places on the body.

 I believe that the same inherent healing capabilities of the body are elicited by acupuncture, moxibustion and pain neutralization technique, so there is no reason that these systems cannot be combined.
 Although these techniques sometimes have to be repeated, the same is true of steroid and Botox® injections.
 Avoiding drug side effects and providing better results with less expense and discomfort, both acupuncture and P.N.T. should be considered before ordinary trigger point treatments.

 Correcting trigger or ah-shi point tenderness can address tension, sinus, migraine and other forms of chronic headaches, and is the preferred method for treating trigger point migraines.

 Dr. L.B.
 Grotte, M.D., was the first physician in Ohio to be board certified in both acupuncture and Chinese herbology.
-He has studied Oriental medicine since 1972 and has practiced Oriental medicine in Cleveland for more than 28 years.
+He has studied Oriental medicine since 1972 and has practiced Oriental medicine in Cleveland since 1980.
 Our small practice specializes in creating individualized treatment plans combining Western and Oriental methods.
 Call us at 440-461-7488 to make an appointment or visit our website for more information.